orangeeez/resume/out/modern/resume.md

 ### [Boards](https://github.com/orangeeez?tab=repositories&q=topic%3Aboards) (2019-01)

 Single page application was developed with Angular and Laravel stack.
 One of some projects which was developer via freelance approach.
-Here is [specification](https://1drv.ms/b/s!ApXwf6UyDzJahzjtEn7-oWxwppFS) by customer
+Here is customer's [specification](https://1drv.ms/b/s!ApXwf6UyDzJahzjtEn7-oWxwppFS)